George Forbes (New Zealand politician): Second Forbes government

-Forbes had surrendered the finance role to Stewart in 1931.
-Slowly, however, many people came to believe that Coates held significantly more influence, and that Forbes showed himself over-willing to give in to Coates' demands.
-Change in the Forbes government came in early 1933 after a cabinet decision to devalue the New Zealand pound.
+Change in the Forbes government then came in early 1933 after a cabinet decision to devalue the New Zealand pound.
 This controversial change had been advocated by Coates and agreed to by cabinet after a series of meetings in January 1933.
-Coates and Stewart had argued over the decision and, much to his personal disappointment, Forbes lost his friend and Finance Minister, William Downie Stewart Jnr in the process, with Stewart resigning all of his portfolios.
-Forbes passed the finance portfolio to Coates who, on the day of the change, told his economic adviser Dick Campbell that he (Coates) didn’t know anything of public finance, but Campbell was supposed to.
+Stewart had argued with his cabinet colleagues over the decision and, much to his personal disappointment, Forbes lost him in the process, with Stewart resigning all of his portfolios.
+Stewart had expected Forbes to take up the finance portfolio once more, but, with Stewart gone, Coates wrote to Forbes and threatened to break-up the coalition government if he did not get finance himself.
+Choosing government stability at a time of economic crisis, Forbes passed the finance portfolio to Coates who, on the day of the change, told his economic adviser Dick Campbell that he (Coates) didn't know anything of public finance, but Campbell was supposed to.
+The events of January 1933 had caused Bledisloe to become involved directly, unsuccessfully attempting to convince Downie Stewart to stay in his role.
+Later in February, Bledisloe wrote to Wigram to report, telling him that he would not be surprised if Forbes were to resign, and stating, "If he does I shall find it difficult to send for Coates.
+He is v. dangerous."
 Following the resignation of Stewart, Forbes also took on the role of Attorney-General for almost three years, becoming the first person to hold this position as chief Law Officer of the Crown who was not himself a barrister or solicitor.